Portevent/node-leek/README.md

 On edition :
 - LeekWars : not watching edit and don't plan to yet.
 Edit made on LeekWars while LeekSync is up won't be recorded
-- Local files : will watch for new file, file change, and file deletion.
+- Local files : will watch for new file, file change, and file or folder deletion.
-  - Planning to add rename support and folder creation support
+  - Planning to add rename support